 Model as multinomial transition (outgoing population is split by a fixed proportion to transition to new compartments).

-allows users to model both situations, while
+denim allows the users to model both situations, while

 requiring minimal change to the code base to switch between 2 methods of